LineChan/lem_in/README.md

 <new_line>      : '\n'
 ```

-NB : you can visualize the parsing process with the **--parsing** option
+NB : you can visualize the parsing process by compiling with "make debug".

 ## Path finding algorithm